Asbestos / Hazardous Materials Inspections

 Is Asbestos Dangerous?

 Asbestos has been shown to cause cancer of the lung and stomach according to studies of workers and others exposed to asbestos.
 There is no level of exposure to asbestos fibers that experts can assure is completely safe.
 Some asbestos materials can break into small fibers which can float in the air and can be inhaled.
 The tiny fibers are so small they cannot be seen with the naked eye.
 They can pass through the filters of normal vacuum cleaners and get back into the air.
-Once inhaled, asbestos fibers can become lodged into the lung tissue for a long time.
+Once inhaled, asbestos fibers can become lodged in the lung tissue for a long time.
 After many years, cancer or mesothelioma can develop.

 How Can You Tell if There is Asbestos in Your Home?